rancher/dashboard/docusaurus/blog/2023-04-10-epinio-gitlab/epinio-gitlab.md

 ---

 The application deployment creation UI now supports custom application variables (based on schema-ish metadata).
+Where possible, the UI informs the user about boundaries such as min/max allowed values.

 ![Step 2](./image2.png)

 ---

 It's now possible to change the source of an existing application.
+For example, if an application was initially deployed from a GitHub repository, we can now update the source to point to Gitlab instead.

 ![Overview](./image3.png)